 The second valet kiosk is just off of Flamingo Road on the north side of the complex.
 Again, there are signs directing you to it.

-M Life members at the Gold, Platinum, and Noir levels have access to free valet parking, meaning Sapphire and Pearl members will have to pay for the service.
+MGM Rewards members at the Gold, Platinum and Noir levels have access to free valet parking, meaning Sapphire and Pearl members will have to pay for the service.

 Valet Parking at Bellagio Las Vegas Explained